awsdocs/amazon-eks-user-guide/doc_source/add-ons-adot.md

 # AWS Distro for OpenTelemetry<a name="add-ons-adot"></a>

-ThAWS Distro for OpenTelemetry Amazon EKS add\-on is a secure, production\-ready, AWS supported distribution of the OpenTelemetry project\.
+The AWS Distro for OpenTelemetry Amazon EKS add\-on is a secure, production\-ready, AWS supported distribution of the OpenTelemetry project\.
 For more information, see [AWS Distro for OpenTelemetry](https://aws-otel.github.io/) on GitHub\.

 The Amazon EKS add\-on name is `adot`\.